seniordev032/TapCardView/README.md

 # Usage

-TapCarView is devides Tap position into left, right, bottom.
+SwipeCarView is devides Swipe position into left, right, bottom.
-`horizontalBorder` of property decides horizontal border of Tap position.
+`horizontalBorder` of property decides horizontal border of Swipe position.
-`verticalBorder` of property decides vertical border of Tap position.
+`verticalBorder` of property decides vertical border of Swipe position.

 ![](demo2.png)